xdoardo/co-thesis/thesis/chapters/delay/monads.typ

 //typstfmt::on
 ]

-Having a monad that deals with the three effects (if we consider convergence the third) we want to model, we now define proposition for these three states.
-The first we consider is termination (or convergence); in words, we define a program to converge when there exists a term `v` such that the program is (weakly) bisimilar to it (see #thmref(<def-converging-program>)[Definition]).
+Having a monad that deals with the three effects (if we consider convergence one) we want to model, we now define types for these three states.
+The first we consider is termination (or convergence); in words, we define a computation to converge when there exists a term `v` such that the computation is (weakly) bisimilar to it (see @def-converging-computation).

 #definition(
-  name: "Converging program",
+  name: "Converging computation",
+  label: <def-converging-computation>
 )[
       #mycode(
          "https://github.com/ecmma/co-thesis/blob/master/agda/lujon/Codata/Sized/FailingDelay/Relation/Binary/Convergence.agda#L21",